storageos/storageos.github.io/_docs/applications/mssql.md

    (2 rows affected)
    ```

-2. Add a new row
+2. Add a new row:

    ```
    1> INSERT INTO inventory VALUES (3, 'apple', 99);